 Each institution appoints a graduate program coordinator who is an approved member of the graduate faculty.
 The coordinator is an administrator and a teacher who acts as liaison among administration, faculty, and students.
-The three graduate coordinators make up the Coordinating Committee, which meets on a regularly scheduled and as needed basis.
+The four graduate coordinators make up the Coordinating Committee, which meets on a regularly scheduled and as needed basis.
 These graduate coordinators provide the day-to-day implementation of the curriculum and administrative oversight.
-Finally, all qualified graduate faculty from the three institutions meet annually and on an as-needed basis to address academic issues germane to implementation of the curriculum.
+Finally, the Graduate Faculty Organization consisting of all qualified graduate faculty from the four institutions meet annually and on an as-needed basis to address academic issues germane to implementation of the curriculum.